mpaolino/pypvwatts/README.md

     [u'You have exceeded your rate limit.
 Try again later or contact us at http://developer.nrel.gov/contact for assistance']

+All parameters feeded to make the request are validated, all validations follow the restrictions documented in NREL v4 API docs at <http://developer.nrel.gov/docs/solar/pvwatts-v4/>.
+All validation errors will be raised with *pypvwatts.pvwattserror.PVWattsValidationError* exception.

-All other service errors, such as connectivity are raised as request's python library exceptions.
+pypvwatts does not try to hide the fact is a thin wrapper around requests library so all other service errors such as connectivity or timeouts are raised as requests library exceptions <http://docs.python-requests.org/en/latest/user/quickstart/#errors-and-exceptions>.

 Tests
 -----

-Unit tests are provided in test.py
+Simple tests are provided in test.py.
+Run them with:

+    $ python -m unittest pypvwatts.test

 Changelog
 ---------

+1.1.0 - Minor import fix and README update

 1.0.0 - First release